 Graphics in Aura are extremely well-done, with lots of detailed texture-mapped rendering and creative use of light and shadow.
 Cyberpuppet figures are occasionally seen in the numerous cutscenes interspersed throughout the game.
 The sharpness of the game's graphics is high and the great variety of textures used everywhere adds to the feeling of immersion in whatever strange world you're exploring.
 Obviously the designers spent a great deal of time inventing the game's architecture, interior design and environmental details.

 For the most part, the game's operational interface is effective.
 Right-clicking the mouse accesses the inventory, which contains a manageable number of items needed in the current environment.
-Once used up, inventory items are automatically discarded, so inventory manipulation is simple and easy.
-Thankfully, a close-up window shows details of each inventory item, which sometimes is necessary since items seem to be added to the inventory in no consistent order.
-Pressing the Escape key accesses a Main Menu, from which a few audio and video settings can be modified and saved games loaded or saved.
+A close-up window shows details of each inventory item, which sometimes is necessary since items seem to be added to the inventory in no consistent order.
+Pressing the Escape key enters or exits the Main Menu, from which a few audio and video settings can be modified and saved games loaded or saved.
 The saved-game mechanism itself is way below par, considering the quality seen in other aspects of the game's design.
 There are no visual or player-named capabilities when saving a game -- only a timestamp made at the time the game was saved.
 As a result, a tedious additional procedure is necessary after saving a game to reload it to observe its timestamp, and then make an external record of it.
 The list of saved games is very slow to scroll through, so restoring an older game is a monotonous process.
-This scrollable list seems to use screen space and processing time to present visual snapshots of the saved games, but these are never visible.
+Games cannot be saved while zoomed in on a close-up scene.

 Game installation requires nearly 2 GB of hard drive space, but this avoids all CD swapping during gameplay and so seems worth the extra installation time.
-However, the game still requires the first CD to be loaded in order to play.
 The main game interface is a standard point-and-click design, and works effectively.
 No online help is available, but the game's booklet is well-written and comprehensive.

 The enjoyable graphics of Aura are experienced through a 3D spherical navigation engine that provides an appropriate degree of sensitivity to mouse movement left and right as well as up and down.
 Movement transitions are occasionally provided with cutscenes, which seem a more effective use of resources than employing them at every frame in the game.
 Close-up views are static and make for convenient interaction with the environment.
 A smart cursor is highlighted when a present or future activity is possible, so tedious pixel-hunting is thankfully avoided.
 Most of the areas of gameplay to explore are relatively concentrated, so there is not too much backtracking.
 What little there is does not detract from gameplay and in fact allows for more enjoyment of the scenery.